yuheng14/PAPR-Reduction-Technique-for-OFDM/README.md

 # PAPR-Reduction-Technique-for-OFDM
-The research of PAPR Reduction Technique for OFDM signal
+This repository mainly records PROF. Xiaodong Zhu's comprehensive curricucum design project, which is mainly about the research about the PAPR reduction technique for OFDM signal.